mixmarvel/mixmarvel.github.io/_posts/2019-09-09-HyperDragon-Mid-Autumn-Celebration.md

 MixMarvel foundation is glad to hand in hand with MixMarvel Team to send off gifts and moon cakes to our HyperDragon users and Chinese users.

 The MixMarvel Foundation has a quarterly back-up funding support for the community.
-This airdrops used 500 MIX and 2 elaborate moon cakes packagings.
+This airdrops used 50,000 MIX and moon cakes packagings.
 MixMarvel foundation may your reunion be happy throughout the year.